 My aunt moved to California from Philadelphia when I was young.
 I didn’t really comprehend what that meant.
 I just knew that she wasn’t around as much and missed things that I wish I could have shared with her.
 She was far away for birthdays, soccer games and even some holidays.
 As I was planning to move to Copenhagen I thought back to those times.
 I wondered how I would feel leaving my two nephews like she had done herself years before.
 Life has a way of teaching you things whether you’re paying attention for the lesson or not.
 Here is some expat advice on leaving loved ones behind.

 When Mike and I decided to accept an expat assignment in Denmark and move our lives overseas we were ready for some incredible experiences.
 One we did not expect but have quickly embraced is minimalism.
 When we moved, we were of course worried about what we would do with all of our stuff.
 We spent hours sorting and boxing things to line our basement in cardboard storage.
 We also did some purging with several bags of clothes and other items being donated to one of our favorite charities.
 After 4 months away, we returned to a basement of our leftover items and my reaction is not what I expected – I WANT IT GONE.
 We decided to learn how to embrace minimalism, this is how we did it.

 Preparing to travel can be exhausting.
 There’s a long list of things to plan from lodging to transportation and of course what to do when you get there.
 While tour groups can alleviate some of this burden, many people still prefer to take the ball themselves and travel like a local.
 Whatever your destination, getting to experience life as the natives do can bring your travel to the next level.
-Here are some tips on how to travel like a local with examples from my adoptive home and popular European vacation destination, Copenhagen, Denmark.
+Here are some tips on how to travel Copenhagen like a local with examples from my adoptive home, Copenhagen, Denmark.